awsdocs/iam-user-guide/doc_source/access_controlling.md

 You can create policies that limit the use of these API operations to affect only the specific managed policies and/or principal entities that you specify\.
 For example, you might want to allow a user to attach managed policies, but only the managed policies that you specify\.
 Or, you might want to allow a user to attach managed policies, but only to the principal entities that you specify\.

 The following example policy allows a user to attach managed policies to only the groups and roles that include the path /TEAM\-A/\.
 The group and role ARNs are specified in the `Resource` element of the policy\. \(In this example the ARNs include a path and a wildcard character and thus match all groups and roles that include the path /TEAM\-A/\)\.
-To learn how to create a policy using this example JSON policy document, see [Creating Policies on the JSON Tab](access_policies_create-console.md#access_policies_create-json-editor)\.
+To learn how to create a policy using this example JSON policy document, see [Creating policies on the JSON tab](access_policies_create-console.md#access_policies_create-json-editor)\.

 **Example policy that allows attaching managed policies to only specific groups or roles**